nxbyte/Verilog-Projects/Project 5 - ARM LEGv8 Simulator/README.md

 ## Test Program (Instructions)

-The test program used to test the CPU runs through thirteen instructions as shown in the table below.
+The thirteen instructions as shown in the table below is the test program used to test the functionality of the CPU.

 | Line # |      ARM Assembly     |                Machine Code             | Hexadecimal|
 |:------:|:----------------------|:---------------------------------------:|:----------:|